Alice Glass (EP): Composition

 Alice later reflected on the EP's recording being rushed by her label.
 "I wish I’d had more time.
 I was kind of going along with what my new label said.
 They were like, ‘No press, and then you’re going to go on tour with Marilyn Manson, this is a great idea.’
 So, yeah."
 She has expressed interest in re-doing songs from the EP.

 Release and promotion

 Glass surprise released the EP on 18 August 2017 after the release of the lead single "Without Love" on August 10, which was accompanied by a music video directed by Floria Sigismondi and produced by The Fader.
 A music video directed by Lindsey Mann for the second single "Forgiveness" was released on 11 January 2018.

 She headed on tour alongside Marilyn Manson in promotion of the EP.
 The tour kicked off in North America in September 2017.
+Her tour that later included Zola Jesus and Pictureplane, as seen in backdrop visuals, was called "Suffer Lightning," pulling from the lyrics of Glass' debut single, "Stillbirth."

 Critical reception

 Sasha Geffen of Pitchfork said "Alice Glass can feel more like an exorcism than an evolution, a digestion of past trauma rather than a new chapter.
 But processing this stuff takes years, and sometimes a six-song "fuck you" is exactly the catharsis you need to start anew."
 Kevin Ritchie of Now Magazine wrote, "Whereas Crystal Castles often regards singers as just another instrument in the arsenal, melding shrieks and wails with walls of noise, Glass has turned the levels up on her vocals," finally stating that "none of these songs reach the anthemic highs (or blistering insanity) of Glass's biggest hits with Crystal Castles, but its balanced mood gives pointed new dimensions to her emotional intensity and shows she is just as compelling in gentle mode as she is going wild on stage."
 Stereogum's James Rettig called the EP "an abrasive but empowering listen that lets Glass brandish the captivating creative voice that drew us to her in the first place."